Ground-Truthing Satellite Imagery in Crop Production

 Figure 8.
 Sequence of Crop Health Index maps showing progression of affected area along a field edge from June 10 to September 1, 2017.

-• By utilizing the Crop Health Index tool and scouting the affected and non-affected areas of the fields, Pioneer Field Agronomists were able to determine that a majority of the instances of reduced crop health and yield along field edges were associated with increased evapotranspiration levels during a critical dry spell that occurred around flowering time and into early grain fill.
+• By utilizing the Vegetation Index and scouting the affected and non-affected areas of the fields, Pioneer field agronomists were able to determine that a majority of the instances of reduced crop health and yield along field edges were associated with increased evapotranspiration levels during a critical dry spell that occurred around flowering time and into early grain fill.

 • Corn is very sensitive to stress during late vegetative stages and just prior to silking.